What is Acthar Gel?

 When an individual with MS is experiencing a flare-up of symptoms (also known as an exacerbation or relapse) a physician will often prescribe several days of IV steroids (corticosteroids) to reduce the severity and duration of an MS exacerbation.
 This type of treatment can be very helpful for many patients.

 However, some individuals may not be able to tolerate the side effects of IV steroids.
 Additionally, some individuals may have found that previous treatments with steroids were not effective, while others may have difficulty getting timely medical support for IV infusions.
 Some patients may even have trouble receiving medication through their veins.
-According to Questcor Pharmaceuticals, Inc., makers of Acthar Gel, this medication may be an option for individuals who experience these types of problems with IV steroids.
+This medication may be an option for individuals who experience these types of problems with IV steroids.

 How does Acthar Gel work?